 Willow Bark Extract Vs. Salicylic Acid: A Comparison

 Willow bark extract doubles as an effective natural source of salicin and works similarly to salicylic acid.
-In fact, willow trees contain salicin in willow trees.
-Salicylates, including salicin and salicylic acid, are found in the bark and leaves of the willow trees.
+In fact, willow trees contain salicin.
+Salicylates, including salicin and salicylic acid, are found in the bark and leaves of the willow trees (6).

-Willow bark contains not less than 1.5% of total salicylic alcohol derivatives, making it a gentler alternative to salicylic acid.
+Willow bark contains not less than 1.5% of total salicylic alcohol derivatives, making it a gentler alternative to salicylic acid (7).

 The salicin in willow bark extract is responsible for its potent antibacterial, antioxidative, and anti-inflammatory properties.
 However, the extent of willow bark extract’s effectiveness on skin issues as compared to salicylic acid has not been conclusively proven yet.

-Salicylic acid, on the other hand, has been in use to treat various skin disorders for more than 2,000 years.
-It can exfoliate the skin and may be a good agent for peeling, especially in patients with acne, melasma, photodamage, and freckles.
+Salicylic acid, on the other hand, has been in use to treat various skin disorders for more than 2,000 years (6).
+It can exfoliate the skin and may be a good agent for peeling, especially in patients with acne, melasmai XA common skin disorder that causes patches and spots darker than the natural skin tone of the face or neck. , photodamage, and freckles.